thanhthaoh157/llm_ipl/README.md

 ## Testing

-Run the test suite to verify the CLI flows end-to-end:
+Run the test suite to verify the CLI and web flows end-to-end:

 ```bash
 pytest